loyc12/IRC42/README.md

 ## TODO (LL)
-	check NOTE (LL) in server_cmds: if statements are wonkey and self defeating. spaghet??? joining and leaving are iffy (concerned user is not properly notified : ghost users) look for invalid reads when calling NICK rework replies :
+	joining and leaving are iffy (ghost users) concerned user is not properly notified in sddToChan() and removeFromChan()

+	look for invalid reads when calling NICK

+	rework replies :
 		RPL_TOPIC
 		RPL_NOTOPIC ???
 		RPL_INVITING ???

-	inform everyone on nickname change (?)
+	inform everyone on nickname change (to fix ghost names)

+	amange ctrl + D (???)
-	only execute the first line in the user buffer
+	only execute the first line in the user buffer (???)